mmister411/salvationelements/salvationelements.md

     - Entry into the New Covenant through the blood of Christ (Luke 22:20; Hebrews 9:15)
     - Faith in the Eternal Person of Jesus the Christ (Acts 2:38)
     - The Spirit is given to those who hear, believe, and obey (Acts 5:32; Galatians 3:2)
-  - **Requirement for or Confirmation of Event Taking Place:**
-    - Direct command and provision of the Father (John 14:26, John 15:26)
+  - **Evidence of Validity or Confirmation**
+  - **Affirmation: These indicators serve as signs that the indwelling of the Holy Spirit is present and functionally operative:**
-    - Full acknowledgement of the Eternal Personage of Jesus Christ (1 John 4:2-3, John 8:24)
+      - Confession of Jesus Christ as the eternal and incarnate Son of God (1 John 4:2–3, John 8:24)
-    - Entry into the New Covenant sealed by the blood of Christ (Hebrews 9:15, Luke 22:20)
+      - Receptive belief in the gospel followed by sealed faith response (Ephesians 1:13, Acts 5:32)
+      - Internal witness bearing confirmation to the spirit of the person (Romans 8:16)
+      - Emergence of spiritual fruit over time, indicating internal transformation (Galatians 5:22–23)
+      - Increasing responsiveness to truth, conviction, correction, and renewal (John 16:13, 2 Corinthians 3:18)
+    - **Negation: Evidences of reprobacy regarding the Holy Spirit, whether by non-start or terminal grievance.
+Concluding one's race of faith in this state is exceptionally, gravely dangerous.
+      - Reprobate unto every good work or active resistance of the Holy Spirit.(Titus 1:16, 2 Timothy 3:5; Acts 7:51; John 14:17; Hebrews 10:26–29)
+      - Denial that Jesus is the Christ, the Son of God, Lord or come in the flesh (1 John 2:22–23; 1 John 4:2–3; 1 Corinthians 12:3)
+      - Love of the world overriding love of truth (1 John 2:15–17)
+      - Idolatry, Witchcraft, Occult (1 Corinthians 10:20–21, 1 John 4:1)
-  - Accounts for:
+  - **Accounts for:**
     - The Power to overcome this World (1 John 5:4, Romans 8:37)
     - The Power to be transformed into the likeness of Christ (2 Corinthians 3:18, Romans 12:2)
     - Perpetual access to omnipresent fellowship with the LORD (John 14:16-17, 1 Corinthians 6:19)
+    - The internal guidance system for discerning truth and resisting deception (John 16:13, 1 John 2:27)
+    - The pledge and down payment guaranteeing future inheritance (Ephesians 1:13–14)
   - Considerations
+    - Exemptions:
+      - None.
+The indwelling is not a requirement but a promise.
+Scripture does, however, seem to speak separately between those who believe on the Son and those who do not encounter the protoevangelium or the revealed gospel, or are too young or not sufficiently mentally present.
+The Spirit is a requirement for co-heirship with Christ.
+    - Limitations:
+      - The indwelling does not prevent soulical recontamination from embracing the world or resisting fear of the Lord. ()
-    - Grieving, Quenching, Resisting, Neglecting the Spirit:  Suppressing, Opposing or Ignoring guidance or prompts, engaging actions or attitudes incompatible with Spirit, and loving the things of this world (Acts 7:51, 1 Timothy 4:14, Matthew 12:31-32, 1 Thessalonians 5:19, Ephesians 4:30)
+      - The Holy Spirit can be (Acts 7:51), quenched (1 Thessalonians 5:19), grieved (Ephesians 4:30), or neglected (1 Timothy 4:14) which may cause dormancy or be functionally annulled in cases of hardened will or habitual rebellion.
+Including ignoring guidance or prompts, engaging actions or attitudes incompatible with Spirit, and loving the things of this world (Acts 7:51, 1 Timothy 4:14, Matthew 12:31-32, 1 Thessalonians 5:19, Ephesians 4:30)
+    - Inference
+      - Indwelling functions as a boundary marker for covenant identity (Romans 8:9) and facilitates communion with God, conviction of sin, empowerment for calling, and spiritual discernment (John 16:8–13).
+The presence of the Spirit is inseparable from the life of the new covenant and anticipates glorification.
+Lack of indwelling is correlated with disqualification (Romans 8:14; John 14:17).
+    - Alert:
+      - Persistent rejection of the Spirit's leading, attribution of His work to evil, or treating His presence as casual may result in spiritual ruin (Matthew 12:31–32; Hebrews 10:29).
+Spiritual decline often begins by silencing conviction.
+Rebellion or compromise in practice may lead to a forfeiture of power, awareness, and eventually inheritance (2 Peter 2:20–21; Revelation 3:16).
+      - The pull toward an evil heart of unbelief in departing form the Living God can be guarded against by an active life of devotion and pressing into the Lord in praise, prayer, worship, time and meditation in His presence.
+    - Corruptions: Heterodoxy, Heresy, Misinterpretation, elicit Spirituality, etc.
+      - Depersonalization of the Spirit into an impersonal force, energy, or influence (John 14:26; Ephesians 4:30, Romans 8:9; Galatians 3:2)
+      - Spiritualized selfism, equating the Spirit with latent human potential or divine spark (2 Corinthians 11:4)
+      - Syncretism, integrating the Holy Spirit with ancestral spirits, universal energies, or pantheistic frameworks (2 Corinthians 6:14–16; 1 Corinthians 10:20–21)
 - Foreknown Predestination of Christ The Elect
   - **A.K.A. / Associated With / What is Meant By:**
     - God's Eternal Plan of Redemption (Gen 3:15; 2 Tim 1:9–10; Rev 13:8; Eph 3:11).